mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/formal-review-process.md

 ## Self reflection

-FT Staff will receive an email via Culture Amp to complete their self-assessment.
-To get started, log in to Culture Amp and navigate to your "task list" where you'll find a request to complete your Self-reflection.
-Once your self-reflection has been submitted, managers are able to make comments directly in your self-assessment.
-Prior to writing their self-reflections, FT Staff should take the Culture Amp training available [here](https://www.cultureamptraining.com/participate-in-a-performance-cycle-for-employees).
+Full-time staff will receive an email via Culture Amp to complete their self-assessment.
+To get started, log in to Culture Amp and navigate to your **task list** where you'll find a request to complete your self-reflection.
+Once your self-reflection has been submitted, managers are able to make comments directly in your self-reflection document.
+Prior to writing their self-reflections, full-time staff should take the Culture Amp training available [here](https://www.cultureamptraining.com/participate-in-a-performance-cycle-for-employees).

 ## Performance Review